The Canadian Dollar (CAD), is the world’s sixth most traded currency – but how did it get to where it is now?

 In 1872, the government issued a fifty dollar note, featuring Mercury, the Roman god of commerce, and a one hundred-dollar note, featuring the Centre Block of the Parliament buildings.

-The Canadian Parliament passed an act in 1901 to pay for a local branch of the Royal Mint.
+In 1901, the Canadian Parliament passed an act to pay for a local branch of the Royal Mint.
 This was so that coins would no longer have to be imported from London.
-In 1907, the British government established a branch of the Royal Mint at Ottawa.
+In 1907, the British government established a branch of the Royal Mint in Ottawa.
 It was to be operated at the expense of the Canadian government.

 Bank of Canada and the Modern Day Canadian Dollar

-The government passed the Bank of Canada Act in 1934, which came into force on March 11, 1935.
+The government passed the Bank of Canada Act in 1934, which came into force in March 1935.
 The Bank was given an array of powers.
-These included custodian of the government’s gold reserves and lender of last resort to chartered banks.
+These included being custodian of the government’s gold reserves and lender of last resort to chartered banks.
 The bank could also issue notes on behalf of the government.

-Canada’s current coinage dates to 1937, when the Mint introduced new designs for the coins, replacing the old designs which dated back to 1858, when the Province of Canada introduced its first coinage.
+Canada’s present coinage dates back to 1937, when the Mint introduced new designs for the coins.
+The new designs replaced those that the Province of Canada had introduced its first coinage back in 1858.

 The 1937 re-design continued to feature the monarch on the obverse of all coins.
-But, it also introduced new patterns for the reverse of each coin.
+But, it also introduced new patterns for the reverse of each coin, including a beaver on the five cent coin and the Canadian coat of arms on the 50 cent coin.

-Apart from the withdrawal of the penny, these designs continue to be the basic features of Canadian coinage today.
+Apart from the withdrawal of the penny in 2012, these designs continue to be the basic features of Canadian coinage today.

 The current series of notes is known as the Frontier Series.
-It is the seventh series of notes issued by the Bank of Canada.
+It’s the seventh series issued by the Bank of Canada.
 The notes are made of polymer, and contain a number of anti-counterfeiting measures, such as holographic features and transparent sections.

 Current Note Breakdown